How to Select a Care Agency

 - Taking medications

-Unskilled care is usually paid for out-of-pocket, or in some cases by private long-term care (LTC) insurance.
+Unskilled care is usually paid for out-of-pocket, or in some cases by private long-term care insurance.
 Medicare sometimes covers non-medical care if certain conditions are met and the care is ordered by a physician.
 Licensure requirements and regulations for non-medical care agencies vary from state to state, unlike federally-regulated, Medicare-certified home health agencies.

 Non-medical home care agencies play an increasingly important role, filling gaps in home care services that are not provided or covered under skilled care.
-Un-skilled home care services such as personal care assistance or cooking and cleaning help is often what is needed most in order for individuals to remain in their own homes.
+Un-skilled home care services such as personal care assistance or cooking and cleaning help is often what is needed most in order for individuals to keep living in their own homes.

-Home care referral agencies, also called home care registries, can help match you to an independent caregiver.
+Home care referral agencies, also called home care registries, can help match you to an independent contractor.
 These agencies do not employ caregivers; they simply collect a referral fee if you hire someone from their registry.
 Caregivers may or may not be well-screened depending on the agency, and, as when you hire a caregiver directly, you will become the employer of record and be responsible for all employment paperwork, taxes, and insurance.

 Full service, licensed home care agencies (also called home care organizations) specialize in recruiting, hiring and supervising their caregivers.
 They are responsible for screening and training their staff and will arrange for replacement caregivers when needed.
 They take care of all tax and insurance paperwork for their employees.